April 20 – April 23, 2023

-We will explore, play and camp near the sweeping vistas, open plains, and high elevation bogs dotted with beaver dams and insectivorous plants on the three-day, two-night Dolly Sods Wilderness backpacking expedition.
+We will explore, play and camp near the sweeping vistas, open plains, and high elevation bogs dotted with beaver dams and insectivorous plants on the four-day, three-night Dolly Sods Wilderness backpacking expedition.
 The goal of this trip is to push and grow our backcountry living skills in a supportive and positive environment.
 There will be plenty of wet uneven terrain and challenging uphill sections throughout the remote wilderness area.
-Be ready to tackle 20-25 miles of trail over the course of three days.
 Hikers will be rewarded with incredible views from the most beloved wilderness area in the mountain state, comradery among like-minded adventurers, and a huge sense of accomplishment at the end of our trip!

 Meet Your Guide!

 Your guide for this trip will be Katrina!
 Katrina has two thru hikes under her belt having thru hiked the Appalachian Trail and the Continental Divide Trail.
 She has been in the outdoor professional world for over 17 years and has spent over 600+ nights in the backcountry.
 She is beyond excited to share her love of the AT and long-distance backpacking with everyone!

 – Sleeping bag – Synthetic sleeping bag with a rating of 32 degrees

 – Tents – One-person North Face tents (weight = 3 pounds)

 Hikers are more than welcome to bring any of their own gear to use/try out on the trail.
 Our guide can always assist folks with newly purchased gear.

 – Trekking Poles (suggested but not required)

 – Light Weight Rain Jacket and Pants